Openscapes Champions Cohorts

 The growing NMFS Openscapes Mentor community — staff from across NOAA Fisheries interested in supporting others with teamwork and open science — will be increasingly involved with Champions Cohorts, and point-people for questions about what is involved and how to sign up.
 Mentors play different roles during different phases of Champions Cohorts.

 Pre-cohort engagement: Mentors are empowered to encourage their colleagues to sign up for Openscapes Champions Cohorts.
-The Openscapes team will support you in preparing to present to an all-hands or brown bag session, or you can invite us to present (see Pre-cohort engagement below).
+The Openscapes team will support you in preparing to present to an all-hands or brown bag session, or you can invite us to present.

 During cohort: Mentors participate in the Champions Program (in fact, Champions cohorts are scheduled as “takeovers” of regular Mentors calls to be mindful of Mentors’ time commitments).
 Here are several roles where Mentors can contribute: